cacophony-wj/LeS/README.md

 _Devious Devices_ doesn't like the SE version of _Immersive First Persion View_ very much.
 Don't disable IFPV after enabling it or you will get this bug every time you stop moving while in restrictive gear.
 If you were unaware of this fact, save your game, reload, and the problem should go away.
 Don't enable _Immersive First Person View_ while locked up unless you plan to stay in first person.

-## I was locked up in the "princess" start and something killed me and I couldn't do anything!
+## I was locked up in the "princess" start and something defeated me and I got teleported somewhere and the quest was completely broken!
 This isn't fair!

 Life isn't fair and _Cursed Loot_ doubles down on that.
 Seriously, though, there are a couple of weird spawn areas that can be troublesome with _Animallica_ and _Immersive Patrols_.
 Be sure to save your game before exiting the hideout either time and hope you don't get a mob spawn nearby or at Sarethi farm.

 ## I can't find those damn keys in the _Light But Kinky_ "princess" start!

 They are non-existent until triggered.
 The _hideout key_ spawns outside on a random slaver corpse after you are free from the cage.
 You must search every body until you find it.
 I will tell you that the bodies are all near the road and do not go beyond the man on the ledge on one extreme or the man in the weeds on the other, so keep checking.
 The _office key_ spawns when you search the body of the Slaver Boss and read the note pop-up.
 Search every corpse and chest in the room until you find it.
 If you can't find it at first, keep searching until you do.
 I have never had an instance where it didn't show (and I have tested it many, many, _many_ times)

+## Where the hell do I go after Chloe tells me about the secret passage?

+Go back out the way you came and to the cave where Ralof and Hadvar are.
+Everything breaks if you go through _Cursed Loot's_ shortcut and the _Unofficial Patch_ makes sure to tell you about it, so I have removed that option.
+Go all the way back in the cave until you get to the room with the spiders, kill them (or let Chloe do it, she's a beast) and saerch the Imperials in there for a _Torn Note_.
+Read the note.